-If you realize that you need additional licenses or modules, please feel free to contact the sales team via e-mail: sales@copadata.com (mailto:sales@copadata.com)
+If you find that you need other modules or licenses, our staff will be happy to help you.
+Email sales@copadata.com (mailto:sales@copadata.com).

 2. Energy Management System (EMS)

 The Energy Management System is a tool for the support of the economical management.
 It serves a conversion of a energy supply management for small and middle power supply companies but also for industrial firms whose energy supply is arranged by special contracts.